 It features long closely spaced teeth with rounded tips and a comfortable solid handle that will make de-molting your rabbit easy.
 Unlike some of the products we’ve reviewed, this comb can’t be used on the palm of your hand, and your rabbit will be quite aware that he is being brushed.
 But, when a long-haired rabbit starts a heavy shed, you’ll need a comb such as this to get the job done.

-5. Kaytee Pro-Slicker Rabbit Brush
+5. Kaytee Pro Slicker Brush For Rabbits

-This brush from Kaytee has been specially designed for small animals and would be a good choice for a short or medium-haired rabbit.
+This slicker brush from Kaytee has been specially designed for small animals and would be a good choice for a short or medium-haired rabbit.

 Its long plastic teeth are tightly spaced and capped with soft rubber tips, making them perfect for the fine hair and delicate skin of a rabbit.
-We particularly like its curved head and rubber handle grip which make the brush easy to hold and use.
+We particularly like its curved head and rubber handle grip which make the slicker brush easy to hold and use.

-The only downside that we see with this brush is that over time the soft rubber tips are likely to come off, and this may expose the sharp ends of the plastic teeth.
+The only downside that we see with this slicker brush is that over time the soft rubber tips are likely to come off, and this may expose the sharp ends of the plastic teeth.

 6. Dasksha Rabbit Grooming Glove Kit